TrevorMak/SPA/README.md

 ## Development server

-Run `run start:proxy` for a dev server which will proxy api calls to http://localhost:3000/.
+Run `npm run start:proxy` for a dev server which will proxy api calls to http://localhost:3000/.
 Dev server will be on http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding